IRS Forms

 • Lines 6 and 7, estates and trusts allocate beneficiary shares, then carry the estate or trust portion to Form 3800.

-• Lock the binder and retain all support for the fifteen‑year compliance window.
+• Lock the binder and retain all support for at least 3 years after the fifteen‑year compliance period ends, not just during the compliance window.

 Attachments and cross‑checks